skylon07/gospel-notes/README.md

 Gospel Notes has a few key features:

-- Three separate pages to organize doctrinal questions (and common counter-questions), scriptural lessons, and topical notes for general gospel discussions
+- Nameable pages, where you can organize notes into categories such as doctrinal questions (and common counter-questions), scriptural lessons, or topical notes for general gospel discussions
 - Fluid UI and easy-to-navigate notebook system
 - Integrated search engine with options including searching folders, notebooks, and individual notes
-- "Deep Link" generators (to link notes to scriptures in Gospel Library; one click away!)
+- "Deep Link" generators (to link notes to resources in Gospel Library; one click away!)
-- Can import previously exported save files
-- Can share notebooks with other Gospel Notes users
+- The ability to backup and share notebooks with other Gospel Notes users

 ### How do I use it?